HetNormo/API-standards/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 1. Mutation operations (POST, PUT, PATCH) return the (new) state of the modified/created resource.
 2. Mutation operations (POST, PUT, PATCH) return only a status.

-Both approaches are allowed from a REST 'best practices' perspective.
-However, the downside of option (1) is that it introduces multiple 'backdoors' for retrieving a resource.
+Both approaches are allowed from a REST ‘best practices’ perspective.
+However, the downside of option (1) is that it introduces multiple ‘backdoors’ for retrieving a resource.
 Particularly in large, complex data structures and/or intricate authorisation models, it is not always straightforward to determine exactly what should be returned.
 Ideally, these algorithms should be implemented in a single location.

 Additionally, in the case of POST and PUT, the requester already provides most of the resource state in the request, making the response largely redundant.
 This results in unnecessary overhead, especially in complex data models.
 Finally, the response from POST, PUT, and PATCH is not inherently cacheable, unlike GET.